 The biggest concern at arrival and dismissal times is the safety of the students.
-Dismissal procedures should be followed precisely, and students should not be instructed to meet in a location other than the designated lot. since those areas are not supervised.
-Once stgudents have left campus walking, on biucycles or scooters, the school cannot be responsible for their well being.
+Dismissal procedures should be followed precisely, and students should not be instructed to meet in a location other than the designated lot since those areas are not supervised.
+Once students have left campus walking, on bicycles, or on scooters, the school cannot be responsible for their well-being.
+Parents should complete a yearly transportation form for each student, documenting how they are to be transported to and from school.